 - Get Help: If you are currently struggling to meet your obligations, contact a non-profit credit counseling service.
 A reputable credit counseling organization can help you develop a personalized plan to deal with your financial problems.

 - Retain Savings: Don’t try to reduce debt by cashing out 401(k)s or other retirement accounts.
 If you are under age 59½, you’ll be charged an additional 10% penalty in addition to income taxes for any withdrawals from 401(k) and traditional IRA accounts.
 Plus, taking out large distributions from a qualified plan could push you into a higher tax bracket.

 For many Americans, carrying debt into retirement is unavoidable, but the earlier you develop a plan to deal with it, the easier it will be to tackle – and the better chance you’ll have of being able to afford the retirement you’ve always dreamed of.

 Use the Retirement Planner to see what happens if you improve your debt situation!
-Forbes Magazine calls this tool “a new approach to retirement planning” and it was named a best retirement calculator by the American Association of Individual Investors (AAII) and CanIRetireYet.
+Forbes Magazine calls this tool “a new approach to retirement planning” and it was named a best retirement calculator by the American Association of Individual Investors (AAII), CanIRetireYet and many others.